 The Tipping Point targets public schools in small, isolated regional towns in areas with high unemployment, high school dropout rates and brain drain due to lack of local opportunities.

-The Hellenic Initiative Australia is supporting three regional schools to participate the program in the 2019-20 academic year – Krinides High School in Kavala, Northeastern Greece, Fourfouras High School in Crete and Vardas High School, in Western Peloponnese.
+The Hellenic Initiative Australia supported three regional schools to participate the program in the 2019-20 academic year – Krinides High School in Kavala, Northeastern Greece, Fourfouras High School in Crete and Vardas High School, in Western Peloponnese.

-Founded in 2016, the program inspires and encourages students to broaden their horizons and career choices and promotes a culture of innovation, collaboration and entrepreneurship.
+Founded in 2016, The Tipping Point program inspires and encourages students to broaden their horizons and career choices and promotes a culture of innovation, collaboration and entrepreneurship.

-More than 11,000 students at 200 high schools in Greece took part in The Tipping Point program in 2018-19 school year, supported by more than 1000 mentors worldwide.
+More than 8000 students at 295 high schools in Greece took part in program in 2019-20 school year, supported by more than 200 mentors worldwide.

 Become a Mentor